-- A NATO donating country soldier (i.e. NATO member country) contracts an IHRs reportable disease while in theater, obtains treatment in own country's medical treatment facility. - Options for reporting of infection to the WHO - NATO donating country (soldier's home country, NATO member) - PROs - Proper channel is used to report the infection National IHR focal point (public health point of contact (POC)) reporting to WHO thereby maintaining, if necessary, the anonymity of force location. - Ensures that infection is reported to proper agencies/channels and thus possibly preventing communicable disease spread.
-Upholding the IHRs - Unclear - May or may not prevent the spread of the infectious disease.
+- A NATO donating country soldier (i.e. NATO member country) contracts an IHRs reportable disease while in theater, obtains treatment in own country's medical treatment facility. - Options for reporting of infection to the WHO - NATO donating country (soldier's home country, NATO member) - PROs - Proper channel is used to report the infection National IHR focal point (public health point of contact (POC)) reporting to WHO thereby maintaining, if necessary, the anonymity of force location. - Ensures that infection is reported to proper agencies/channels and thus possibly preventing communicable disease spread. - Upholding the IHRs - Unclear - May or may not prevent the spread of the infectious disease.
 Determined by the host and donating country response.
 If the donating country does not inform the host country and also does not properly secure potential infectious agents/contaminants, additional NATO personnel and the host country populous may be at risk for infection.
 If the host country is informed of the infection, depending upon the ability of the host country to respond, the infection may be better contained or the host country may not be properly equipped to deal with such an outbreak and therefore may insight unrest (at a minimum) or more depending upon the host country response.

-- Depends on the size of the outbreak.
-If a large number of NATO soldiers are infected it may not only affect NATO combat power, but it may also be more important (than if a single NATO soldier is infected) to inform the host country for both preventing the spread of disease as well as quelling potential host country unrest. - Depends on the virulence and transmissibility of the disease.
+- O Depends on the size of the outbreak.
+If a large number of NATO soldiers are infected it may not only affect NATO combat power, but it may also be more important (than if a single NATO soldier is infected) to inform the host country for both preventing the spread of disease as well as quelling potential host country unrest. - O Depends on the virulence and transmissibility of the disease.
 The lower the virulence and transmissibility the less important it is to report to the host country - as this may significantly limit the number of individuals who are infected.
 Increased transmissibility may indicate that there are additional casualties not yet presenting with symptoms, thus potentially leading to host nation NATO boycott resulting from distrust of diagnosis.
-Increased virulence may heighten the threat level and thus host and donating country concern. - CONs - Infection may be misconstrued as introduced into the country by the donating military. - Host country Ministry of Health (if established and functioning) may prefer to be included in the diagnosis/treatment and reporting thereby fostering distrust with donating country and/or NATO forces. - May further fuel occupation sentiment, if this is the current country opinion. - NATO - PROs - Ensures proper reporting of infection to relevant agencies/channels. - o Upholding the IHRs. - Individual country may not be released to report NATO soldier's country of origin. - Unclear - May or may not prevent the spread of the infectious disease.
-Determined by the host and NATO country response.
-If the NATO country does not inform the host country and also does not properly secure potential infectious agents/contaminants, additional NATO personnel, and the host country populous may be at risk for infection.
-If the host country is informed of the infection, depending upon the ability of the host country to respond, the infection may be better contained or the host country may not be properly equipped to deal with such an outbreak and therefore may insight unrest (at a minimum) or more depending upon the host country response.
+Increased virulence may heighten the threat level and thus host and donating country concern.

+- o Infection may be misconstrued as introduced into the country by the donating military. - Host country Ministry of Health (if established and functioning) may prefer to be included in the diagnosis/treatment and reporting thereby fostering distrust with donating country and/or NATO forces. - o May further fuel occupation sentiment, if this is the current country opinion.